openSUSE/news-o-o/_posts/2009-08-24-reminder-opensuse-project-meeting-wednesday-august-26-2009-at-1600-utc.markdown

 ---
 author: News Team
+comments: true
 date: 2009-08-24 14:40:35+00:00
 layout: post
 link: https://news.opensuse.org/2009/08/24/reminder-opensuse-project-meeting-wednesday-august-26-2009-at-1600-utc/
+slug: reminder-opensuse-project-meeting-wednesday-august-26-2009-at-1600-utc
-title: "Reminder: openSUSE Project Meeting Wednesday August 26, 2009 at\
+title: 'Reminder: openSUSE Project Meeting Wednesday August 26, 2009 at 16:00 UTC'
-  \ 16:00 UTC"
+wordpress_id: 2030
 categories:
 - Announcements
 ---

 The next openSUSE Project meeting will take place today (Wednesday August 26) at 16:00 UTC.
 See all time zones on the [Fixed Time World Clock](http://is.gd/2wstW).
 As always, the meeting will be held in IRC on the #opensuse-project channel on Freenode.